 Enhancing critical patient care

-Clinical information systems can have a huge, positive impact on patient care in ICUs.
+The benefits of clinical information systems are numerous.
+They can have a huge, positive impact on patient care in ICUs.
 They provide continual, timely access to vital patient data, a necessity given the volatile nature of conditions in ICUs.
 Many clinical information systems incorporate clinical decision support, providing clinicians with evidence-based insights directly at the point of care, which helps in making informed decisions that result in better patient outcomes.
 Moreover, they can provide notifications and scoring that predict and alert clinicians about potential adverse events or trends in a patient’s condition, allowing for timely interventions.

 Facilities utilizing advanced clinical information systems have noted significant improvements in patient outcomes,1 including lower mortality rates and reduced length of ICU stays.2